Tommoro-AI/rlds_dataset_builder/README.md

+# agibotworld to RLDS RLDS Dataset Conversion

+This

 # RLDS Dataset Conversion

 This repo demonstrates how to convert an existing dataset into RLDS format for X-embodiment experiment integration.